-NRBSTAT contains a summary of the request issued by the user.
+NRBSTAT contains a status summary of the request issued by the user.
 If the request is currently in progress, the entire field contains a -1 (all ones).
 If the request completed successfully, the NRBSTAT is 0.
-If the request was unsuccessful (NetEx/IP or the service routine detected an error), NRBSTAT contains a binary representation of a decimal error code.
-The meanings of the error codes are described in Appendix A.
+If the request was unsuccessful (NetEx/IP or the service routine detected an error), NRBSTAT contains an error code.
+The meanings of the error codes are described in Appendix A and have definitions in the ntxerror.h file.